1 / 10

 "Powerful, stylish and packed with cutting edge technology, the Tesla Model X is the embodiment of the electric car revolution.
 Admittedly, it's not cheap, but the Model X is a fun and throughly engaging family-focused EV."

-Elon Musk is the person who made EVs cool.
-He made it cool to drive a socially-responsible electric car.
+Elon Musk is the person who made electric cars cool.
+He made it cool to drive a socially-responsible EV.
 He made it cool to have pretty much every function controlled through a touchscreen.
 He made it cool to have a car that was so technologically advanced, it could receive updates and upgrades over wifi, rather than from a visit to the dealership.
 Things like these really struck a chord with technology fans the world over, and made Tesla the premium EV brand it is today.

 Unlike any of its rivals, it also has the ability to seat seven people, provided the right box on the options list has been ticked, that is.
 Interior space is pretty generous, too, although adults will only want to travel in the extra two chairs for short periods of time.

 The Tesla trails the rest on the quality of its driving experience, too.
-It doesn’t handle as keenly as the Jaguar I-Pace, while the jittery ride means it’s not as comfortable as most rivals, either.
+It doesn’t handle as keenly as the Jaguar I-Pace, while the jittery ride means it’s not as comfortable as the BMW iX, either.
 And while an electric car will always be quieter than a combustion-engined car, it can’t match its direct rivals for refinement, either.